satim-co/PolSARpro/README.md

 # Installation guidelines
-- Clone the repository and follow the instructions below.
+- Clone the repository, type `git checkout feature/pythonic-freeman` and follow the instructions below

 ## To use as a devcontainer in VSCode